 CWE-1176: Inefficient CPU Computation

-The program performs CPU computations using algorithms that are not as efficient as they could be for the needs of the developer, i.e., the computations can be optimized further.
+The product performs CPU computations using algorithms that are not as efficient as they could be for the needs of the developer, i.e., the computations can be optimized further.

 Relevant to the view "Research Concepts" (CWE-1000)